yashvisharma1204/To_do_app/README.md

 ## File Structure

-- `app.py`: Main application code including the GUI and user interactions.
+- `main.py` and `gui.py`: Main application code including the GUI and user interactions.
 - `functions.py`: Helper functions for reading, writing, and updating the to-do list stored in `todos.txt`.
 - `todos.txt`: Text file to store the to-do items.